-The web is known as an open place – but that would be just an exaggeration if you take a closer look.
-The web that we know is actually just the tip of a huge iceberg.
-Search engine crawlers have access only to the ‘Surface web’ which is a name for the smaller percentage of web where crawlers can go.
-The rest of the websites disallow crawling by stating it in their robots.txt file.
-Robots.txt is a file used by websites to let ‘bots’ know if or how the site should be crawled and indexed.
+Robots.txt is a file used by websites to let ‘search bots’ know if or how the site should be crawled and indexed by the search engine.
 Many sites simply disallow crawling, meaning the site shouldn’t be crawled by search engines or other crawler bots.
-When you are trying to extract data from the web, it is critical to understand what robots.txt is and how to respect it to avoid legal ramifications.
+When you are trying to extract data from the web, it is critical to understand what robots.txt is and how to read and respect robots.txt to avoid legal ramifications.

 If you find this in the robots.txt file of a website you’re trying to crawl, you’re in luck.
 This means all pages on the site are crawlable by bots.